John Stainsby was the third child of Thomas Stainsby & Elizabeth Sunley christened June 22nd, 1806 at St Peter’s, Pickering, Yorks.

 John is again listed in Whites Directory of Whitby for 1840 under the section Hotels, Inns & Taverns.
 The entry is: King’s Head John Stainsby (& farrier), Church Street.
 (The Duke of Wellington is no longer mentioned at this time.)

-John married Priscilla Wood on April 29th, 1839 at Whitby.
-Priscilla was born November 11th, 1798 at Ugglebarnby, near Whitby, Yorks, the daughter of James & Elizabeth Wood.
+John married Priscilla Wood on April 29th, 1839 at St Mary the Virgin, Whitby.
+Priscilla was a 35 year old spinster & John was a 32 year old widower.
+Witnesses at the wedding were James Wood & Hannah Charter.
+Priscilla was born November 11th, 1798 at Ugglebarnby, near Whitby, Yorks, the daughter of Elizabeth & James Wood, a farmer.

 In 1851 John & Priscilla were still at Whitby living at St Ann’s Staith & John was described as an inn keeper.
 They had a son John (9) at home.